from £60 /night help Price for guests, Nights approx:

 Cottage / 2 bedrooms / sleeps 5

 Our cottage is a superb stone converted barn in the picturesque 200 year old farmstead of Higher Hendham Barns which has eight cottages.
-We live in Pillar Barn which is the largest cottage, and have recently purchased three of the other barns to rent out for holiday lets - see details of Swallow Barn and Kingfisher Barn below.
+We live in Pillar Barn which is the largest cottage, and have three of the other barns to rent out for holiday lets - see details of Swallow Barn and Kingfisher Barn below.
 All three cottages are adjacent and with the use of a large shared courtyard, they are perfect for several families or large groups staying together.
 Woodpecker Barn has been furnished and equipped to provide the highest quality self catering accommodation.

 All our cottages overlook our two acre field where we have a large children's playground with a large climbing frame, swings, slide, climbing ropes, trampoline, see-saw, children's picnic table with built in sand play unit, football goal and badminton net.
 We also have numerous chickens, three alpacas, and a large vegetable garden.
 We are able to provide fresh eggs and seasonal vegetables to guests.
 Living on-site means that we are able to meet you and to help ensure that you have everything you need for a perfect holiday.

 The cottage is reverse level with a stunning open plan living area on the first floor with a large lounge area with a sofa and two armchairs, dining table for up to six, and a very well equipped kitchen with a full range of appliances - dishwasher, washing machine, condensing tumble dryer, electric hob and fan oven, microwave and fridge.

 The cottage has a high vaulted ceiling with white painted beams and is very cosy in the winter but also fantastic in the summer with double doors opening out onto a private patio.
 This is a real sun trap and sheltered from any westerly breeze and can be used all year round for sitting outside and 'al fresco' dining on a large teak table table and chairs.
-From a door downstairs is access into the shared courtyard with a beautiful large teak table and chairs, sun umbrella, and Weber BBQ.
-There is a large patio with further seating and sun loungers.
+From a door downstairs in the cottage is access into the shared courtyard with further seating and sun loungers.